Joseph is the Vice President of Customer Success at ClearPoint

 You’ll notice some similar fields and some that are different.
 Once again, you have an “owner” and a chart analyzing the target and actual numbers for average wage to better understand whether goals are being met.

 It’s no secret that charts are the best way to visualize quantitative data; that’s why any management reporting software worth its salt should have a variety of chart types you can use to show the status of a measure.
-But even though data often works with different charts, sometimes the standard types—status pie charts, target and threshold charts, status gauges, line and bar charts, etc.—don’t truly capture the essence of a particular measure.

 ClearPoint has all the standard chart types as well as three additional chart features that organizations often find helpful to tell the story of their strategy execution efforts:

 Once you’ve created a chart, you can embed it into your website, a PDF report, or anywhere else with ClearPoint embed codes.
 Whenever you update your numbers inside ClearPoint, you can update every chart, everywhere it appears, with just one click.
-Choosing the perfect chart type for your data makes the numbers more meaningful, which means you can move toward your objectives with greater confidence.

-Initiatives, as I mentioned earlier, are key action programs developed to achieve your objectives.
-They are often referred to as projects outside of BSC circles.
+Remember that initiatives are key action programs or projects developed to achieve your objectives.
 One of the initiatives tied to the Average Wage measure and High Compensation objective is “Redesign Employee Satisfaction Survey”:

 Aside from some of the fields you’ve already been familiarized with, there are several additions here: